DeadEnglish/cleaning-mode/README.md

 # Cleaning Mode

-Inspired by [This tweet](https://twitter.com/luciascarlet/status/1673731778991865867) form [@luciascarlet](https://twitter.com/luciascarlet/), I thought I'd put my Rust learnings to use by creating a cleaning mode app for OSX.
+Inspired by [This tweet](https://twitter.com/luciascarlet/status/1673731778991865867) from [@luciascarlet](https://twitter.com/luciascarlet/), I thought I'd put my Rust learnings to use by creating a cleaning mode app for OSX.

 Currently a WIP but an official release shouldn't be too far off.

 ## Todo

--   [ ] Complete `Bubble` component
+-   [x] Complete `Bubble` component
 -   [ ] Implement close/open from system tray
 -   [ ] Implement full screen application on cleaning init
 -   [ ] Stop keyboard/mice inputs